|Medical University of South Carolina

 Mary Richardson DDS, MD – Head & Neck Pathology

-Gisele Matheus, MD – Head & Neck Radiology
+M. Gisele Matheus, MD – Head & Neck/Neuroradiology

-Vittoria Spampinato, MD – Head & Neck Radiology
+M. Vittoria Spampinato, MD – Head & Neck/Neuroradiology

 Jyotika Fernandes, MD – Endocrine Oncology

-Overview: The Head and Neck Tumor Center at the Medical University of South Carolina (MUSC) is one of the largest programs in the US devoted to the care of the head and neck cancer patient.
+The Head and Neck Tumor Center at the Medical University of South Carolina (MUSC) is one of the largest programs in the U.S. devoted to the care of the head and neck cancer patient.
 The program is based within the Hollings Cancer Center at MUSC, the only NCI-designated cancer center in South Carolina.
-The focus of the MUSC Head and Neck Tumor Center is on providing compassionate, comprehensive and innovative care to all patients and their families.
-Overall, 750 – 800 new patients with head and neck cancer are evaluated at MUSC annually.
-The MUSC Head and Neck Tumor Center has a strong multidisciplinary focus, with providers from Head and Neck Surgery, Radiation Oncology, Medical Oncology, Maxillofacial Prosthdontics, Speech/ Swallowing Therapy, Dental Oncology, Nutrition, Social Work and related fields working together to provide the optimal care for head and neck cancer patients.
-In 2011, the Head and Neck Tumor Center was cited as the best interdisciplinary clinical program at MUSC.
-The Head and Neck Tumor Center also has an extremely robust research portfolio.
-Currently, the program has 15 open clinical trials in head and neck cancer, along with 10 NIH-funded basic science laboratories or translational research programs with over four million dollars annually in research funding.
-The MUSC Head and Neck Tumor Center is a division of the MUSC Department of Otolaryngology-Head and Neck Surgery but was approved as an institutional center at MUSC crossing many disciplines.
-The Department of Otolaryngology – HNS at MUSC is ranked 10th nationally among Otolaryngology departments for NIH funding, with over $5.5 million in current grants.
-The most recent US News & World report study ranked the MUSC Department of Otolaryngology as #2 in the Southeastern US.
+In 2021, US News & World Report ranked the MUSC Department of Otolaryngology-HNS #15 nationally, and MUSC as the #1 hospital in South Carolina.
+The focus of the MUSC Head and Neck Tumor Center is providing compassionate, comprehensive and innovative care to all H&N patients and their families.
+Overall, 750 – 800 new head and neck oncologic patients are evaluated at MUSC annually.
+The MUSC Head and Neck Tumor Center has a strong multidisciplinary focus, with providers from Head and Neck Surgery, Radiation Oncology, Medical Oncology, Maxillofacial Prosthodontics, Nursing Navigation, Speech/ Swallowing Therapy, Dental Oncology, Nutrition, Social Work, Physical Therapy and other related fields, all working together to provide optimal care for head and neck cancer patients.
+The MUSC Head and Neck Tumor Center within the NCI-designated MUSC Hollings Cancer Center has an extremely robust research portfolio with over 20 actively recruiting clinical trials in head and neck oncology.
+There are 7 NIH-funded basic science, translational, and clinical research programs focused on head and neck oncology within the MUSC Hollings Cancer Center with over $4 million annually in research support.
+The Department of Otolaryngology-HNS at MUSC is one of the highest for grants among Otolaryngology departments, with over $5 million in NIH funding.

 The Fellowship in Surgical Oncology and Microvascular Reconstruction of the Head and Neck at MUSC provides the highest level of training in the management and surgical treatment of head and neck cancer.
-Each Fellow enters as Clinical Instructor level faculty and performs approximately 280 major cases per year as primary surgeon.
-Depending on their level of interest, fellows will participate in 50 – 100 cases of microvascular free tissue transfer for head and neck reconstruction.
-Fellows also have the opportunity to perform surgical procedures with surgeons from other specialties, including Facial Plastics, Dermatologic Surgery, Oral and Maxillofacial Surgery, Ophthalmology, Thoracic Surgery, and Vascular Surgery.
-In addition to working with senior faculty in a clinical setting, each Fellow also has an independent head and neck cancer clinic and is not responsible for general otolaryngology patients.
-In this setting, fellows evaluate new patients each week and have primary management responsibility for all patients seen in their clinic.
-All patients evaluated in the Fellows’ clinic who require surgical intervention are operated upon by the Fellows with the supervision or assistance of senior faculty as appropriate.
-In this manner, Fellows have the opportunity to function largely independently as junior faculty in accordance with their skill and experience levels.
-Fellows also have short clinical rotations with specialists from Radiation Oncology, Medical Oncology, Oral Pathology, Head & Neck Pathology, Maxillofacial Prosthodontics and Speech Pathology.
+Fellows enter as Clinical Instructor level faculty and are anticipated to perform approximately 150 – 280 major cases per year as primary surgeon.
+Depending on their level of interest, fellows will participate in 50 – 100 cases of microvascular free tissue transfer for head and neck reconstruction over the year.
+Each Fellow also has an opportunity to perform surgical procedures alongside other specialties including Facial Plastics, Rhinology, Neurotology, Dermatologic Surgery, Oral & Maxillofacial Surgery, Ophthalmology, Thoracic and Vascular Surgery.
+In addition to working with senior faculty in a clinical setting, Fellows also have an independent Head & Neck cancer clinic.
+In this setting, Fellows evaluate new patients each week and have primary responsibility for all patients seen in their clinic, with attending oversight as needed.
+All patients evaluated in the Fellow clinics who require surgical intervention are operated upon by the Fellows, with supervision or assistance of senior faculty as appropriate.
+In this manner, Fellows have the opportunity to function largely independently as junior faculty in accordance with their skill and experience level.
+Fellows also will have short clinical rotations with specialists from Radiation Oncology, Medical Oncology, Head & Neck Pathology, HN Speech Pathology and others according to interests.
 Research opportunities abound.
-Fellows participate in all Head and Neck Clinical Trials meetings and are required to complete at least one translational research project during the fellowship along with other clinical studies or review projects.
-For those interested in undertaking more dedicated research time, there is the option to devote an additional year exclusively to research.
+The Fellows participate in all Head and Neck Clinical Trials meetings and are required to complete at least one translational research project during the fellowship along with clinical studies or review projects.
+For those interested in undertaking more dedicated research time, there is a potential option to devote an additional year exclusively to research.

 Objectives: The goals and objectives of the Fellowship in Surgical Oncology and Microvascular Reconstruction of the Head and Neck are as follows:

-- Provide comprehensive, hands-on training in Head and Neck Surgery including the treatment of complex endoscopic and open aerodigestive, cutaneous, endocrine and skull base neoplasms.
+1. Provide comprehensive, hands-on training in Head and Neck Surgery, including endoscopic, robotic and open surgical treatment of complex aerodigestive, cutaneous, endocrine and skull base neoplasms.